 Major cities: Grants Pass, Cave Junction

 South of Douglas County and at the western edge of the Southern Oregon region sits Josephine County.
 Much like its neighboring counties, the region is known for year-round great weather, making it attractive to active families and retirees.
 With three major rivers (the Rogue, Applegate, and Illinois), the county has much to offer people who enjoy boating, rafting, fishing, hiking, and scenic drives.
-Those who prefer to spend their time away from the elements can explore the area’s wineries, breweries, and restaurants.
+Not really into spending time in the elements?
+There’s plenty to explore with the area’s wineries, breweries, and restaurants.

 Many retirees live in the area, perhaps because the cost of living is relatively high and not as accessible to younger families.
-In the rural areas, agriculture and forestry support the economy, while in the larger towns many people are employed in the service industry.
+In the rural areas, agriculture and forestry support the economy, while in the larger towns, many people are employed in the service industry.
 Available housing is limited, so this is a good area to consider new construction if you are not able to find a home that matches your needs from the options on the market.
-If you enjoy the rural Oregon vibe, look for land in Josephine County to build your dream home.

 Size: 2,802 square miles